KartikThakkar1/Non-Immigrant-Visa-Analysis-and-H-1B-Visa-Prediction/README.md

+- A detailed report on preprocessing, experiment setup, and results is also added in this repository for reference purposes.

 Here is the file description for each of the files related to the Prediction task.
 All these files are under the folder 'H-1B Prediction Files' folder.